 "MSU PROFESSORS OF JAZZ Do we deserve them?
 Probably not, sinners that we are, yet they are still among us, each of them a star in his own right, teaching, building community, changing hundreds of young lives and swinging like a baby elephant trunk."—Lansing’s Top of the Town

 Read about their recent CD, Better than Alright.

-This “hard-bop” band has now expanded to a seven-piece ensemble featuring Etienne Charles (trumpet), Randy Gelispie (drums), Diego Rivera (tenor saxophone), Reginald Thomas (piano), Perry Hughes (jazz guitar), Michael Dease (trombone), and Rodney Whitaker (bass).
-It continues to perform music from the jazz canon, including standards, jazz classics, and original compositions.
-Members of the Professors of Jazz perform internationally, nationally, and locally to support Michigan jazz presenters and educators.
+The “hard-bop” band is a seven-piece ensemble featuring Etienne Charles (trumpet), Xavier Davis (piano), Michael Dease (trombone), Randy Gelispie (drums), Randy Napoleon (jazz guitar), Diego Rivera (tenor saxophone), and Rodney Whitaker (bass).
+The band continues to perform music from the jazz canon, including standards, jazz classics, and original compositions.

 - Concerts for young people, produced as part of the Wharton Center for the Performing Arts' “Jazz Kats” series

 - Concerts and workshops in high schools and colleges